 What is Precision Medicine?

 Heart disease is the number one cause of death in the US with 614,348 cases in 2017 alone.
 On the other hand, the American Cancer Society estimated about 1.7 million new cancer cases and almost 600,000 deaths in the same year.
 Many lifestyle factors—weight and diet issues, alcohol and tobacco consumption, among others—contribute to the development of these diseases.
-However, there are many individuals who are just genetically predisposed to certain diseases.
+However, many individuals are just genetically predisposed to certain diseases.

 Steps Beyond Conventional Treatments